wangzhou/uadk/docs/wd_design.md

 informations are in */sys/class/uacce/[Accel]/*.
 The same name is shared in both devfs and sysfs.
 The *Accel* is comprised of name, dash and id.

-After opening this char device once, vendor driver will get a channel to access the resource of this accelerator device.
-Vendor driver can configure above channel by ioctl of this opened fd, and mmap hardware resource, like MMIO or channel to user space.
+After opening this char device once, vendor driver will get a context to access the resource of this accelerator device.
+Vendor driver can configure above context by ioctl of this opened fd, and mmap hardware resource, like MMIO or context to user space.

 ## Libaffinity